Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: The Model

-where $F_t^R$ is a predictable kernel of $\mu^R$, and $b^R,c^{R}$ are predictable processes.
-The process $A^R$ is continuous if and only if $R$ is quasi-left-continuous (QLC), which implies that all jumps of $R$ are totally inaccessible stopping times.
-This market model captures many of the stochastic processes arising in real applications.
-For instance, L\'evy processes are QLC, and so are most strong Markov processes (any continuous process is also naturally QLC).
-It holds that $A^R, b^R$, $c^{R}$, and $F^R$ are deterministic if and only if $R$ has independent increments.
-We also have that, {for all $t\in\R_+$,}
+where $F$ is a predictable kernel satisfying $F_t(\{0\})=0$, $\int(|u|^2\wedge1)F_t(du)<\infty$, and $b,c$ are predictable processes.
+It follows from \eqref{eq:bcaR0} that $R$ is quasi-left-continuous (QLC), which implies that all jumps of $R$ are totally inaccessible stopping times.
 The price process of the $n$ risky assets is given by the Dol\'eans-Dade exponential ${\cal E}(R)$.
-In addition to the risky assets, the investor has also access to a money market account earning zero interest rate.
+In addition to the risky assets, the investor has also access to a money market account which accrues zero interest rate.
 An $\R^n$-valued trading strategy $\pi$ is a predictable $R$-integrable process, where the $i$-th entry denotes the fraction of wealth invested in the $i$-th risky asset.
-Using the self-financing condition, the wealth process satisfies the following SDE $X^{\pi,x} = x + X_{-}^{\pi,x}\pi\cdot R$, where $x>0$ is the investor's initial wealth.
+Using the self-financing condition, the wealth process satisfies $X^{\pi,x} = x + X_{-}^{\pi,x}\pi\cdot R$, where $x>0$ is the investor's initial wealth and $\pi\cdot R:=\int_0^{\cdot}\pi_tdR_t$ is the stochastic integral w.r.t. $R$.
 Hence, we can write $X^{\pi,x}=x{\cal E}(\pi\cdot R)$.